If you are planning to get married in France, this guide explains the paperwork and processes for arranging a French

 The ceremony will be in French.
 If either of you are not fluent in French, you should have a translator present.
 They do not usually need to be a professional or certified translator.

 The default is that property acquired during the marriage is held in common (régime légal de communauté réduite aux acquêts) while property acquired outside the marriage is not.
 Additionally, without a will, the surviving spouse will retain half of the communal property, and inherit a proportion of the other half, shared with any children.

 In France, a prenuptial agreement (contrat de mariage) is only valid if the couple arranges it before the wedding.
 You must present a certificate from a public notary who has witnessed the contract when you apply to the mairie.

 A prenuptial agreement alters the standard form of inheritance, joint ownership of property, and mutual responsibility within the confines of French law.
 It is common where there are children from previous relationships, other dependants, where one or both spouses own a business, or where there is significant wealth.
 Consult a legal professional for advice on your particular situation.

 De facto agreements

 Unmarried couples (same-sex or heterosexual) may create a Pacs (pacte civil de solidarité), a legally binding document that arranges certain aspects of their life.
 This is not an impediment to marriage, nor is it a prenuptual agreement.
 Marriage dissolves this.

 Proof of marriage

 After the ceremony, you receive a family record document (livret de famille) unless you already have one.
 This is an ongoing record of all elements relating to the marriage (e.g., births, adoptions, deaths, divorce) and includes a copy of your marriage certificate (l’acte de mariage).
 If you require a separate or additional copy of the certificate, you must request this separately.

 Marrying a French citizen does not automatically grant you French citizenship.
 There is currently a mandatory two-year wait before giving a residence card to a non-French spouse unless they already have one.
-Read more about getting French citizenship or permanent residence.
+Read more about getting French citizenship.